VirtusLab/bazel-steward/README.md

     1. `latest` - Bump to the latest version
     2. `default` - First bump to the latest patch, then to the latest minor, and then finally to the latest major.
     3. `minor` - First bump to the latest minor, and then to the latest major.
+  * `enabled` (boolean) <br/>
+    If set to false, Bazel Steward will ignore this dependency for available versions lookup and any updates.
+    If this is set for `kinds` only filter, then it will disable the specified kind - Bazel Steward will not attempt to extract any versions used in your repository under this kind.

 * In `search-paths` section:
   * `path-patterns` (list of strings) <br/>